seekayel/kamlasater.com/src/routes/blog/one-ship-sails-east.md

 <img
-  alt="Sailing ships sailing east and west in rough seas" src="/static/posts/one-sails-east-the-other-west.png" height="300px"
+  alt="Sailing ships sailing east and west in rough seas" src="/posts/one-sails-east-the-other-west.png" height="300px"
 >

-# Tis The Set Of The Sail
+# Tis The Set Of The Sail or One Ship Sails East

 by [Ella Wheeler Wilcox](https://en.wikipedia.org/wiki/Ella_Wheeler_Wilcox)